rust-cli/book/src/tutorial/testing.md

 reads files,
 and writes output.

-## Making you code testable
+## Making your code testable

 There are two complementary approaches to testing functionality:
-Testing the small units that you build your complete application from, and testing the final application "from the outside".
+Testing the small units that you build your complete application from, these are called "unit tests".
+There is also testing the final application "from the outside" called "black box tests" or "integration tests".
 Let's begin with the first one.

-To figure our what we should test, let's see what our program features are.
+To figure out what we should test, let's see what our program features are.
 Mainly, `grrs` is supposed to print out the lines that match a given pattern.
 So, let's write unit tests for _exactly this_: